AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ## Overview

 The Adobe Express Embed SDK lets you integrate powerful online design tools, photo editing features, video editing options, and AI-powered content generation into your platform.

+## Why Choose Adobe Express Embed SDK?

-With just a few lines of code, you can embed Adobe Express editor tools and provide your users with seamless access to professional design capabilities.
+With just a few lines of code, you can embed [Adobe Express editor](https://www.adobe.com/in/express/) tools and provide your users with seamless access to professional design capabilities.

+## First Steps

+To quickly integrate the Adobe Express Embed SDK, follow these initial steps:

+- **Quickstart Guide**: Begin with the [Quickstart guide](./quickstart/index.md) for a streamlined integration process.
+- **Demo App**: Explore the [Demo App](https://demo.expressembed.com/) to see example integrations in action.
+- **Sample Code**: Check out the [Sample Code](https://github.com/AdobeDocs/cc-everywhere/blob/main/v4-sample/sample.md) for integrating the V4 SDK into your project.
+- **Community Support**: If you have any questions, post them in the [community](https://community.adobe.com/t5/adobe-express-embed-sdk/ct-p/ct-express-embed-sdk?page=1&sort=latest_replies&lang=all&tabid=all) for assistance.

+## What Can Adobe Express Embed SDK Do?

-## Explore our tools
+Explore our tools:

-- **Quick actions**: Use ready-to-use tools for resizing, cropping, trimming, and background removal.
+- **Quick Actions**: Use ready-to-use tools for resizing, cropping, trimming, and background removal.
 - **Modules**: Enable focused editing experiences, such as AI-powered image generation and enhancements.
-- **Full editor**: Access the complete Adobe Express editor with thousands of templates and assets.
+- **Full Editor**: Access the complete Adobe Express editor with thousands of templates and assets.

 ![Overview illustration](./images/overview_illustration.png)

-### Quick actions: Fast media edits
+### Quick actions: Edit with One click

 [Quick actions](https://www.adobe.com/express/feature/quick-actions) are fast editing tools for images and videos.
 This API lets you embed quick actions on your website with just a few lines of code.
 Ideal for quick touch-ups or adjustments for social media and marketing content, these tools include: